• Skip to primary navigation

 Koulourakia were traditionally considered Easter cookies since they would be eaten on Easter Sunday, following the Lenten fast.

-They are deemed festive cookies that can easily be found at significant Greek holiday celebrations.
+They are also deemed festive cookies that can easily be found at significant Greek holiday celebrations.
 They are also great cookies to make for fund-raisers and festivals.

 Once you taste this delicious cookie, it will quickly become a tradition in your household!